alibaba/pipcook/README.md

 ```shell
 $ pipcook train https://cdn.jsdelivr.net/gh/alibaba/pipcook@main/example/pipelines/image-classification-mobilenet.json -o ./output
 ```
+This dataset specfied by the pipeline includes 2 categories image: avatar and blurBackground.

-Predict the category of a image:
+After training, we can predict the category of a image:

 ```shell
 $ pipcook predict ./output/image-classification-mobilenet.json -s ./output/data/validation/blurBackground/71197_223__30.7_36.jpg
 ✔ Origin result:[{"id":1,"category":"blurBackground","score":0.9998120665550232}]
 ```

-The category is `blurBackground`.
+The input is a `blurBackground` image from the vlidation dataset.
+And the model determines that its category is `blurBackground`.

 Want to deploy it?
 ```shell